microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Os.md

 SELinux configuration for the host.

+Note: SELinux cannot be used in conjunction with vfat or NTFS filesystems.
+When SELinux is set to permissive or enforcing, the setfiles operation will be skipped for any filesystems of type vfat or NTFS.

 | Characteristic | Value                   |
 | -------------- | ----------------------- |
 | Type           | `Selinux`               |